 In case anyone was wondering, the inductance of the coil that was used as a capacitor for the test just described is 15.6mH, with a series resistance of 6.4 ohms.
 This was measured with the two wires connected in parallel.
 Self resonance is at 27MHz.
 Not useful in the context of this article, but worth including.

 ESR - Equivalent Series Resistance

-While inductance is not affected by the dielectric material, ESR is - it is dependent on the dissipation factor (DF) of the insulation material, as well as the resistance of the leads, plate material and plate terminations.
-Because DF varies with frequency in most common dielectrics, so too does ESR.
+While inductance is not affected by the dielectric material, ESR is - it is dependent on the dissipation factor (DF) of the insulation material, as well as the resistance of the leads, plate material/ metallisation layers and plate terminations.
+Because DF varies with frequency and/or temperature in most common dielectrics, so too does ESR.
 However, ESR is rarely a problem in most audio circuits.
-It is important in passive crossovers used in high powered systems, or for other applications where capacitor current is high.
+It may be important in passive crossovers used in high powered systems, or for other applications where capacitor current is high.
 ESR (like all resistance) creates heat when current is passed, so for high current circuits the ESR is often a limiting factor.

 ESR is very difficult to measure with low value capacitors, because the capacitive reactance is usually a great deal higher than the ESR itself.
 In general, it is safe to ignore ESR in most electrolytic and film caps used in signal level applications (such as electronic crossovers, coupling capacitors and opamp bypass applications).
 ESR becomes very important in high current power supplies, switching regulators/supplies and Class-D amplifiers, many digital circuits and any other application that demands high instantaneous currents that are supplied by the capacitor.